-STRENGTH W EAKNESS District Disaster manager place and has a soun Mkhambathini; Most of the resources in capital are allocated at a handle disaster situation place in; The Municipality is not p natural disasters such earth quakes or hurrican d coverage for terms of human a district level to s that may take rone to dreadful as tornadoes, local municipality level; The volunteer programme is neither legislated nor guaranteed success; Lack of local disaster management plan; OPPORTUNITIES TF HREATS The opportunity still exists local disaster management the district plan as a fram The structures used of processes can be utilised mobilise volunteers. nent plan using nework; during the IDP Inability to respond to emergencies within prescribed response time would undermine the role of the municipality in terms of meeting its constitutional obligation; Lack of sufficient budget would imply that the plan would not be implemented effectively.
+STRENGTH WEAKNESS District Disaster management Plan is in place and has a sound coverage for Mkhambathini; Most of the resources in terms of human capital are allocated at a district level to handle disaster situations that may take place in; The Municipality is not prone to dreadful natural disasters such as tornadoes, earth quakes or hurricanes.
+Limited human capital allocation at a local municipality level; The volunteer programme is neither legislated nor guaranteed success; Lack of local disaster management plan; The spatial configuration and isolation for some of the areas may threaten the turnaround time to arrive during emergencies.
+OPPORTUNITIES THREATS The opportunity still exists to develop a local disaster management plan using the district plan as a framework; The structures used during the IDP processes can be utilised to identify and mobilise volunteers.
+Inability to respond to emergencies within prescribed response time would undermine the role of the municipality in terms of meeting its constitutional obligation; Lack of sufficient budget would imply that the plan would not be implemented effectively.